 To complicate matters, women often experience what is called atypical depression.
-This means that instead of eating less, women eat more, and instead sleeping less, women sleep more.
+This means that instead of eating and sleeping less, women eat and sleep more.

-Men are usually less willing to seek help for depression or admitting to being depressed.
-This is mainly due to the when a man seeks help for depression, it can be considered as a weakness.
+Men are usually less willing to seek help for depression or admit to being depressed.
+This is mainly because when a man seeks help for depression, it can be considered as a weakness.
 When looking for indications or symptoms of depression in men, it is important to know that not all signs and symptoms are the same as common depression symptoms.
 For example, instead of feeling sad for an extended period of time, men often get angry and irritable for an extended duration.
-Instead of using friends and food for support, men often turn to TV, alcohol, and sports to self medicate.
+Instead of using friends and food for support, men often turn to TV, alcohol, and sports to self-medicate.

-During the teenage years, there are a number of changes that teens must cope with and adapt to.
-These changes can include; puberty, social pressures, and trying to find out who they are and where they fit into society.
+The teenage years bring a number of changes that teens must cope with and adapt to.
+These changes can include puberty, social pressures, and trying to find out who they are and where they fit into society.
 When looking for signs of depression in teens, it’s important to know they also have a unique set of signs and symptoms.
 Prolonged sadness is common among most people who are depressed.

-While there may be one event that causes Depression, it is generally a combination of environmental, biological, genetic, and psychological factors.
+While there may be one event that triggers depression, the illness is usually caused by a combination of environmental, biological, genetic, and psychological factors.